BuildForCare/n8n-nodes-ksaar/README.md

 ## More information

-Refer to our [documentation on creating nodes](https://docs.n8n.io/integrations/creating-nodes/) for detailed information on building your own nodes.
+Refer to N8N's [documentation on creating nodes](https://docs.n8n.io/integrations/creating-nodes/) for detailed information on building your own nodes.

 ## License